vladimirfilip/OCR_ERL_CodeEditor/README.md

 # OCR_ERL_CodeEditor

+## Introduction
+This is a simple code editor program made for writing program's in the UK exam board OCR's Exam Reference Language (ERL).
+It comes with a built-in LL(1) interpreter and a simple UI made with PyQt6, through which the user can create, save and open text files containing ERL source code and run ERL code from the same interface.

 ## For running interpreter on command-line
 Have Python 3.11 installed on your device and added to environment variables.
 To test, open command prompt and type `python --version`.
 I'm assuming you are all using Windows.